crsh/template/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# methexp
+# template

-`methexp` contains functions for internal use in the Research Methods and Experimental Psychology group.
+`template` contains functions to initialize a new project according to my needs.

 ## Installation

-You can install methexp from github with:
+You can install `template` from github with:

 ``` r
 # install.packages("remotes")